Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

+- Los Angeles' games this season have gone over 44.5 points 10 of 16 times.

-- Los Angeles and its opponents have gone over the current 44-point total in 12 of 16 games (75%) this season.
+- San Francisco has combined with its opponents to score more than 44.5 points in nine of 16 games this season.

-- The combined points per game average of the two teams, 52.3, is 8.3 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 52.3, is 7.8 points above Sunday's over/under.

-- This contest's total is 1.1 points above the 42.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 1.6 points above the 42.9 these two squads combine to allow per game this season.

-- The Rams and their opponents have scored an average of 49.7 points per game in 2021, 5.7 more than Sunday's total.
+- Rams games this season feature an average total of 49.7 points, a number 5.2 points higher than Sunday's over/under.

-- The 44-point over/under for this game is 2.9 points below the 46.9 points per game average total in 49ers games this season.
+- The 46.9 PPG average total in 49ers games this season is 2.4 points more than this game's over/under.

 Rams stats and trends

-- So far this season, the Rams have been installed as favorites by a 4-point margin or more nine times and are 4-5 ATS in those contests.
+- The Rams have been favored by 4.5 points or more eight times this season and are 4-4 ATS in those matchups.

-- Los Angeles' games this year have gone over the total in eight out of 16 opportunities (50%).
+- Los Angeles' games this year have hit the over on eight of 16 set point totals (50%).

-- Los Angeles is 7-4 against the spread and 10-1 overall in games when it puts up more than 21.3 points.
+- Los Angeles is 7-4 against the spread and 10-1 overall this season when the team records more than 21.3 points.

-- The Rams have turned the ball over three more times (21 total) than the 49ers have forced a turnover (18) this season.
+- The Rams have turned the ball over 21 times this season, three more turnovers than the 49ers have forced (18).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.